Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 I will have to rethink what to do for backpacking boots unless I go ultralightweight (which I’m planning to do soon anyway - stay tuned as I evolve; the bush pilots will love me for it).

-UPDATE: Here are the Salomon womens hiking boots that I wear for backpacking and rugged terrain.
+Here is a review of the Salomon womens hiking boots that I wear for backpacking and rugged terrain.

 One more thing to note:

-If your feet are narrow, read this for suggestions for the best womens narrow hiking boots.
+If your feet are narrow, read this for more suggestions for the best womens narrow hiking boots beyond the trustworthy KEEN universe.